keithamus/wsb/README.md

 Usage: wsb [options]

 Options:
   --help, -h          Show help                                            [boolean] --version, -V, -v   Show version number                                  [boolean] --verbose           Add some logging about what the server is doing      [boolean] --port, -p          Start the server running on this port (default 8080)  [number] --static            Serve static files from this directory                [string] --pauseable-static  Make a static server that can be paused via the API   [string] --wait-for-static   If the file can't be found, keep trying until this    [number]
                       amount of ms has passed.
+  --wait-for-lockfile Will hang any requests when a `*.lock` file is        [number]
+                      present, until a number of ms has passed. `.ext.lock` files can be used to prevent specific files, e.g.
+                      `foo.css.lock` will only hang on `*.css` files.
 ```